-- Student Loans: For each borrower separately, the monthly payment amount used for calculating the debt ratio must be determined in one or more of the following methods, as applicable: - (a) Sum the outstanding balances from all student loans (regardless of their payment status) and apply one of the following to calculate a qualifying minimum payment: - (1) 0.50% of the total combined balance; or - (2) 10% of the individual borrower's qualifying income; - or - (b) Fully amortizing payments (determined at the individual loan level) and if the student loan information does not provide sufficient information to calculate a fully amortizing payment for a particular loan, then use 0.50% of the individual loan balance. - Student Loan Debt Paid by Others: Monthly payments for student loan debt(s) may be excluded when calculating the debt ratio if all of the following are met: - " The monthly payment on the student loan debt is paid by: - (a) Someone other than the borrower ("Payer"), provided the borrower provides evidence that the student loan debt payer has been making the student loan payments in a timely manner for the most recent 12-months (cancelled checks, etc.); - or - (b) Employer, provided: - Borrower provides evidence that their employer is making the student loan payments on their behalf per an employment contract or other written documentation indicating the amount and duration of the payments approved for the borrower; and - (ii) The documentation evidences the employer student loan debt payments will continue for a minimum of 3 years; - and - " Student loan payments must be current and have never been 30 or more days delinquent; - " Student loan debt payer or employer may not be an interested party to the transaction; and - The monthly amount of the payer or employer paid student loan debt may not be included as qualifying income.
-Only the monthly amount of the student loan debt that is paid by the payer or employer may be deducted from the monthly debt when calculating the debt ratio.
-If the borrower's monthly student loan debt is higher than the monthly amount paid by the payer or employer, then the differential or the remaining balance must be included in the borrower's monthly debt when calculating the debt ratio. - Medical Professional: Refer to Sections 3.4.8.1 and 3.13.4 for borrowers meeting the Medical Professional Program.
+Sum the outstanding balances from all student loans (regardless of their payment status) and use 0.50% of the combined balance or use fully amortizing payments (determined at the individual loan level) and if the student loan information does not provide sufficient information to calculate a fully amortizing payment for a particular loan, then use 0.50% of the individual loan balance.
+Note: This applies to all loans including those in income-driven repayment plans, deferment, or forbearance. or

+Fully amortizing payments (determined at the individual loan level) and if the student loan information does not provide sufficient information to calculate a fully amortizing payment for a particular loan, then use 0.50% of the individual loan balance.

+- Student Loan Debt Paid by Others: Monthly payments for student loan debt(s) may be excluded when calculating the debt ratio if all of the following are met: - " The monthly payment on the student loan debt is paid by: - (a) Someone other than the borrower ("Payer"), provided the borrower provides evidence that the student loan debt payer has been making the student loan payments in a timely manner for the most recent 12-months (cancelled checks, etc.); - or - (b) Employer, provided: - Borrower provides evidence that their employer is making the student loan payments on their behalf per an employment contract or other written documentation indicating the amount and duration of the payments approved for the borrower; and - (ii) The documentation evidences the employer student loan debt payments will continue for a minimum of 3 years;